 SUMIDERO

-A gully for efficient drainage of wastewater.
+A drain that allows the efficient evacuation of wastewater.

-COMPUTABLE AREA
+SUPERFICIE COMPUTABLE

-The total surface area includes all structures.
+The total area, it includes all structures.

-Actual surface area, excluding structural elements.
+The actual surface area, excluding structural elements.

-SUPERFICIE ÚTIL / CONSTRUIDA :
+SUPERFICIE ÚTIL / CONSTRUIDA:

 T